 Grünenthal Announces Acquisition Of The Rights To Cialis® From Lilly In Mexico, Brazil & Colombia

+Since 2017, Grünenthal has invested more than €2 billion in successful M&A transactions, significantly strengthening its profitability.

-Aachen, Germany, 2 June 2025 – Grünenthal today announced the acquisition of the commercial rights to Cialis® (tadalafil) in Mexico, Brazil and Colombia from Eli Lilly and Company.
+AACHEN, Germany, June 2, 2025 /PRNewswire/ -- Grünenthal today announced the acquisition of the commercial rights to Cialis® (tadalafil) in Mexico, Brazil and Colombia from Eli Lilly and Company.
 Over the next few years, Grünenthal and Lilly will work together to transfer the manufacturing to Grünenthal's production site in Santiago, Chile, that will supply Cialis® for Mexico, Brazil and Colombia moving forward.
 The transaction is expected to close in the third quarter of 2025, subject to the satisfaction of customary closing conditions.
 Grünenthal will finance the transaction using available liquidity.
 The financial terms of the transaction are not disclosed.

 "Executing on our strategy of targeted acquisitions, Cialis® will expand our existing portfolio in the region and strengthen Grünenthal's Latin American business", says Gabriel Baertschi, CEO, Grünenthal.
 "In 2022, we acquired Nebido®, a long-acting treatment for testosterone deficiency, and with Cialis® we can continue to serve our existing customer base and foster our growth in key Latin American markets."